RTP África: History

 The channel was launched on 7 January 1998.
 For the launch of the channel, it programmed a 13-part documentary series about Cape Verdean poets (O Povo das Ilhas), co-produced with the Cape Verdean partner, three original productions: Fórum RTP África (currently Fórum África), Repórter RTP África (currently Repórter África) and Estádio RTP África (currently África Sport).
 These programs relied heavily on NET-RTP, which was the co-operation framework RTP set up with partners in the African countries.
 The channel was opened by Patrícia Bull, the launch day also included a pre-recorded speech by Jorge Sampaio and an inaugural session from the Belém Cultural Center.
 At the time of launch, RTP África was the most technologically advanced out of the six RTP channels.
 The channel launched on cable in Portugal on 6 March 1998, following requests from the African diaspora communities.

+In September 2007, RTP África started broadcasting on Intelsat 907 after signing a new deal with Intelsat.

 In 2011, RTP África underwent a repositioning and rebranding process, which was ultimately achieved in January 2012.
 This included a new logo (with the RTP stripes rearranged to form a map of Africa), a new slogan (Vários mundos, uma só língua) and new programs that were put under RTP's public service contracts: Viva Saúde (health), Mar de Letras (literature) and Disco África (music).
 One of its existing programs, Nha terra Nha cretcheu, was in the process of reformulation and improvement.

 RTP announced the launch of the channel to the Portuguese terrestrial platform in November 2020, as of 2025, this hasn't been achieved yet.